An 8m podcast on the recommended route.

 An Enterprise Architect is a polymath, with exceptional depth in one or two areas of technology.

 EA is not just a self-declared role.
 You need to train for it too.
 Unfortunately, I’ve observed that the avenues for formal training reduce as you go from coding to design to architecture to integration and enterprise architecture.
 If you get proper training in the EA discipline, you’ll be fortunate.
-But after 15 to 20 years building up to it, you ought to have the drive and the awareness to pick the right areas for self-education.
+But after 15 to 20 years of building up to it, you ought to have the drive and the awareness to pick the right areas for self-education.

 What are these areas?
 An enterprise and its concerns can be vast.
 To create success from the people, situation, economics and systems, the EA needs to think in many dimensions and possess multiple soft skills.